vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 the Navya framework:

 <div>
-rāma descendent <br>
+rāma :: sonλ <br>
-राम: अपत्यम्
+रामे पुत्र।त्वम्
 </div>
 {: .quote .example}
 Example (7.1b)
 {: .examplecaption}

 But, obviously there is some information that is present in (7.1a) which is missing in (7.1b).

 One way to get at this is to take a look at this related sentence:

 <div>
-Rāma is not Kuru’s descendent. <br>
+Rāma is not Pāṇḍu's son. <br>
-राम:     न   कुरोः   अपत्यम्
+राम: न पाण्डोः अपत्यम्
 </div>
 {: .quote .example}
 Example (7.2a)
 {: .examplecaption}

-Where (for those who don't know) 'Kuru' refers to the ancestor of the protagonists of the other great Sanksrit epic, *The Mahābhāratam*.
+Where (for those who don't know) 'Pāṇḍu' refers to the father of the protagonists of the other great Sanksrit epic, *The Mahābhāratam*.

-Now, unlike with (7.2a), we can't simply drop out reference to 'Kuru' and still get a true assertion:
+Now, unlike with (7.2a), we can't simply drop out reference to 'Pāṇḍu' and still get a true assertion:

 <div>
-Rāma is not a descendent. <br>
+Rāma is not a son. <br>
-रामः     न     अपत्यम्
+रामे न पुत्रः ।
 </div>
 {: .quote .example}
 Example (7.2b)
 {: .examplecaption}

 How do we explain the difference between (7.1) and (7.2)?
-In a quantificational approach to logic, we would say the difference is due to the scope of the negation operator.
-Recall that we can express (7.1a-b) in quantificational logic as:
+Recall that in a quantificational approach to logic, we would say the difference is due to the scope of the negation operator.
+So, we can express (7.1a-b) in quantificational logic as:

 <div>
-rāma descendent Raghu <br>
+rāma son daśaratha <br>
-∃x rāma descendent x
+∃x rāma son x
 </div>
 {: .quote .example}
 Example (7.3a-b)